KenKilty/mm-springboot-petclinic-to-aks-automatic/README.md

 ## 🆘 Support

 If you encounter issues during the workshop:
-1. Check the troubleshooting section above
+1. Review the workshop steps and verify prerequisites
 2. Verify all prerequisites are installed and working
 3. Check Azure portal for resource health and diagnostics
 4. Use `kubectl logs` to debug application issues